chrthomsen/pygrametl/docs/examples/dimensions.rst

 looking up keys as :attr:`.lookupatts`, and can optionally specify the sequence of type 1 slowly changing attributes :attr:`.type1atts`.
 If :attr:`.type1atts` is not given it will default to all attributes minus :attr:`.lookupatts`.
-The sequences :attr:`.lookupatts` and :attr:`.lookupatts` must be disjoint and an error will be raised if they are not.
+The sequences :attr:`.lookupatts` and :attr:`.type1atts` must be disjoint and an error will be raised if they are not.
 As caching is used to increase to speedup lookups, it is assumed that the database does not change or add any attribute values to the rows.
 For example, a default value set by RDBMS and automatic type